This guide could be the difference between success & failure for you on the alkaline diet.

 Ahhh, the classic.
 A little bit 80’s but very much still a favourite of mine.
 I personally love to have:

-And will usually enjoy this with a little toasted wrap and of course the dip.
+This is a great way to get a hit of all of the most alkaline foods in a raw format, and I’ll usually enjoy this with a little toasted wrap and of course the dip.
 When it comes to the dip it’s totally up to you, guacamole, hummous, tahini…it’s all up to you.

 Here are a couple of recipes to get you started with the dips: